GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ---
 ### Assignment of Security Responsibilities

-A role with an ID value of information-system-security-officer" is required.
+A role with an ID value of "information-system-security-officer" is required.
 Use the responsible-party assembly to associate this role with the party assembly containing the Information System Security Officer\'s information.